Ore City Independent School District

 The district is proud of its strong academic programs and extracurricular activities, offering students opportunities to grow both academically and personally.
 It has a history of success in various state competitions, particularly in academics and debate.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
 Ore City ISD has continued to improve its performance, with a focus on both core education and student well-being.

 Academics

-Ore City ISD offers a well-rounded educational experience with a variety of programs and extracurricular activities that cater to the academic, athletic, and artistic interests of its students.
+Ore City ISD offers a educational experience with a variety of programs and extracurricular activities that cater to the academic, athletic, and artistic interests of its students.

 State Titles

 Ore City ISD has a proud tradition of academic excellence, especially in policy debate.
 The district has earned the following state titles: